hlodg/regex/gist.md

 ([a-z\.]{2,6})$

-Ultimately, this is telling the user to look for a string at the end that contains letters between a and z as well as a period.
+Ultimately, this is telling the user to look for a string at the end that contains letters between a and z.
 We will again explore this further in future sections.

 ### Quantifiers